Skip to content

 SettingValue

-Add a Game Capture source (not Display Capture or Window Capture):
+Sources — Add a Game Capture source (not Display/Window):

 • Anti-cheat Compatibility Hook: On (required for FiveM)

 Set YUV Color Range to Full only if your editor supports it (Premiere, DaVinci, After Effects do).
-If you edit in CapCut or a consumer tool, keep it on Partial to avoid crushed blacks.
+For CapCut and consumer tools, keep it on Partial to avoid crushed blacks.

 1

-Hit record in OBS before you do anything in-game.
-Recording a few extra seconds is free; missing the intro isn't.
+Hit record in OBS (or arm the Core Recorder) before anything else.
+A few seconds of pre-roll is free; missing the intro isn't.

 2